RLEC 4.4 Release Notes (December 2016)

 - Issue: In the Replica Of process, if the source database is resharded while the Replica Of process is active, the synchronization process will fail.
 Workaround: You must manually stop and restart the synchronization process after the resharding of the source database is done.

-- Issue: In the Replica Of process, if there is very high traffic on the database the Replica Of process might be restarted frequently due to the “slave buffer” being exceeded.
+- Issue: In the Replica Of process, if there is very high traffic on the database the Replica Of process might be restarted frequently due to the “replica buffer” being exceeded.
 In this case, you will often see the status of the Replica Of process display as “Syncing”.
-Workaround: You must manually increase the “slave buffer” size through rladmin.
+Workaround: You must manually increase the “replica buffer” size through rladmin.
 To find the appropriate buffer size please contact support at: [email protected].

-- Issue: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or slave shard through rladmin to a node on the same rack-zone as its corresponding master or slave shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.
+- Issue: In a cluster that is configured to support rack-zone awareness, if the user forces migration of a master or replica shard through rladmin to a node on the same rack-zone as its corresponding master or replica shard, and later runs the rebalance process, the rebalance process will not migrate the shards to ensure rack-zone awareness compliance.
 Workaround: In the scenario described above, you must use rladmin to manually migrate the shard to a node on a valid rack-zone in order to ensure rack-zone awareness compliance.

 - Issue: DNS doesn’t change after having removed the external IP address.
 Workaround: Unbind IP from affected node and then bind it back.